FENECON Commercial 92 — Assembly and Operating Instructions

 Danger sign

-The danger sign indicates warnings that warn of personal injury test.
+The danger sign indicates warnings that warn of personal injury.

 Source of danger